Some symptoms of rheumatoid arthritis (RA) may be internal. Visible symptoms may also affect parts of the body such as the skin, hands, and feet.

-RA can also affect other parts of the body, including skin, blood vessels, eyes, and lungs.
-People with RA may also battle fatigue and general weakness.
+RA can also affect other areas of the body, including the skin, lungs, and blood vessels.
+People with RA may experience fatigue and general weakness as well.

 Ankle and heel

 Inflammation causes damage to the ligaments and tissues that support your bones.
 This damage can then cause the ankle and back of the foot to move out of alignment.